Table of Contents

 When you hear the word cruise, you probably think of a Caribbean destination, or even a tour of Europe, but New England?
 New England definitely has all the perfect elements of a perfect cruise vacation; the region is famous worldwide for its gorgeous fall leaves, apple cider, Maine Lobsters, and Vermont maple syrup.
 It also boasts a beautiful coastline featuring many inlets, bays, and, of course, the Atlantic Ocean.
-Because the ocean is such a dominant presence in most of the New England states, it is an area easily accessed via the water––making it the perfect destination for a cruise!
+Because the ocean is such a dominant presence in most of the New England states, it is an area easily accessed via the water––making it the perfect destination for a desire cruise!
 Check out this list of popular ports of call that’ll give you a complete look at everything this captivating region has to offer.

 New York City, New York

 Many people think of New York as an embarkation point for a cruise, but not necessarily its own destination.
 If you’ve never been to New York City, check out some New England cruises that feature New York as a port of call and learn about New York’s diverse and dynamic people through cuisine, culture, and history.
 Take in a Broadway show, explore a museum, climb to the top of the Empire State Building, check out the Statue of Liberty, and learn some history on Ellis Island.
 You can do all this and more if New York is a stop on your cruise itinerary.